-Roli Binitie joined our Brighton and Hove team as an engineering graduate in 2015 and recently qualified as a fully-fledged structural engineer.
+Roli Binitie joined our Brighton and Hove team as an engineering graduate in 2015 and is now a fully-qualified member of our structural engineering team.
 This article takes a closer look at what inspired Roli to become a structural engineer and how her career path has been shaped by working with Gyoury Self.

 When it comes to career choices, structural engineering is not usually high on the radar – especially for women – but Roli was introduced to building design and construction at an early age.

 My parents are both architects, so I grew up around buildings and design.
 One of my favourite things to do as a child was visiting a site when their work was under construction.
 For me, the work site was a ‘wonderland’ where I could see construction start and then watch the building grow with each subsequent visit.

 Surprisingly, Roli did not choose to follow directly in her parent’s footsteps.

 For a while I did consider being an architect as I do love design itself.
 But I realised I was more interested in actually getting a building from paper to the real world.
 The architects of old were also the structural engineers, and reading about, for example, the systems/structures that Leonardo Da Vinci designed, that was what really pulled me in.

 Watching the construction of the beautiful Burj Al Arab was one of the key moments that helped this realisation.
 Yes, the architect had in theory created this beautiful structure, but it was the structural engineers who had to consider intelligent yet simple and elegant solutions, especially with the immense limitations faced, to bring the architect’s vision alive.
 I decided I wanted to do that too.

 Roli did both her undergrad and masters degrees at University of Newcastle upon Tyne, attaining a BEng in Civil Engineering and an MSc in Structural Engineering.
 Still in the midst of her Masters when she applied to join Gyoury Self, she completed her studies whilst working alongside our engineering team.